machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 - write a description that clearly explains the tool purpose,
 - annotate parameters with accurate descriptions,
 - use `defaultValue` on `@Param` to make optional parameters optional in the schema,
-- use the reserved `projectDir` parameter name when the tool needs the working directory injected by the provider,
+- use the reserved `project_dir` parameter name when the tool needs the working directory injected by the provider,
 - use an injected `Configurator` parameter to access runtime configuration instead of hard-coding values,
 - return simple structured output when possible,
 - and apply security restrictions before exposing file, network, or command capabilities.